Hidetoshi Nakanishi

-Hidetoshi Nakanishi (中西 英敏, Nakanishi Hidetoshi) is a Japanese judoka.
-He was former world champion of Lightweight category.
+Hidetoshi Nakanishi (中西 英敏, Nakanishi Hidetoshi) was a Japanese judoka.
+He was a world champion in the lightweight category.

+Biography

-He is from Umi, Fukuoka.
+Nakanishi was from Umi, Fukuoka.
 He began judo at the age of a 4th grader.
-After graduation from Tokai University, He belonged to International Budo University, Tokyo University and so on as a coach.
+After graduation from Tokai University, he belonged to International Budo University, Tokyo University and so on as a coach.

-He won the gold medal of world championships in 1983 and participate Olympic Games in 1984.
+He won the gold medal of world championships in 1983 and participated in Olympic Games in 1984.

-As of 2009, Nakanishi coaches judo at his alma mater, Tokai University, where he previously studied as an undergraduate.
+As of 2009, Nakanishi coached judo at his alma mater, Tokai University, where he previously studied as an undergraduate.

+Nakanishi died on 12 September 2026, at the age of 68, after a battle with stomach cancer.